 What can we control and what can’t we control about the adoption process?
 Adoption is expensive, and one would expect that they would be able to ask for exactly the type of child they want, right?

-However, there are some things that are more difficult to control than others.
+However, some things are more difficult to control than others.

 Can You Choose Your Adopted Child?

-As with any big decision in life, you have some control and are able to decide how that decision plays out.
+As with any big decision in life, you have some control and can decide how that decision plays out.

 Adopting a child involves many complexities and is not so cut and dry.
 The best piece of advice that can be offered when adopting a child is to do two things.

 Make a wish list about the adopted child you dream about, then make another list of the things you are willing to compromise on.

-More often than not, what we wish for and what we actually are presented with may be on two completely different ends of the spectrum.
+More often than not, what we wish for and what we are presented with may be on two completely different ends of the spectrum.
 Remember that many children that are put up for adoption have experienced traumas in their little lives.

 Many will need continued counseling.
 Some will have special needs, and others might be exactly what you were hoping for.

 Adoption in some ways can be like a box of chocolates, you never know what you are doing to get.
-To certain extents, you can choose the age and gender of your adopted child, because you are allowed the option to say no thank you.
+To a certain extent, you can choose the age and gender of your adopted child, because you are allowed the option to say no thank you.

 Open, honest communication with your adoption agency about your hopes and dreams is recommended so that you are both on the same page.

 Communication will help assist the process so that you are only presented with the type of child you are holding out for.

-There are countless children who need forever homes, and your unconditional love is what they really need.
+Countless children need forever homes, and your unconditional love is what they need.
 This is about the children more than this is about the hopeful parents who want them.